aftwro/ESP32-BlueJammer/README.md

-> [!WARNING]
-> This repo was forked and archived for preservation purposes.
-> This repo will not be taken down what so ever, a ZIP version of it is archived in releases.
+# Please be advised that this repository was forked and archived for the purpose of preservation.
+It will not be removed Github.
+A ZIP version of the repository is archived on my home server, which is automatically updated to the latest release of the main repository, as well as this fork.
+Should the repository become inaccessible, please contact me to request the file.
 ---

 <h1 align="center">ESP32-BlueJammer - by @emensta</h1>